nodesource/nscm/README.md

 This tool is meant to be used in the root folder of an application where the `package.json` file exists.

 ```
   Usage: nscm [command] [options]

   Commands:

     config, c           Configure nscm options
     help                Display help
     report, r           Get a report of your packages
+    signin, s, login    Sign in to nscm
+    signout, o, logout  Sign out of nscm
     whitelist, w        Whitelist your packages
-    signin, s     Sign into nscm via email (--github or --google for SSO)
-    signout, o    Sign out of nscm

   Options:

+    -C, --certified        Shows only certified packages
     -c, --concurrency <n>  Concurrency of requests (defaults to 15)
+    -d, --dot              Formats the report in Graphiz dot (disabled by default)
+    -f, --failed           Shows only packages that failed certification (disabled by default)
+    -g, --github           Sign in using GitHub SSO (disabled by default)
+    -G, --google           Sign in using Google SSO (disabled by default)
     -h, --help             Output usage information
     -j, --json             Formats the report in JSON (disabled by default)
-    -s, --svg              Formats the report in SVG (disabled by default)
-    -d, --dot              Formats the report in Graphviz DOT (disabled by default)
-    -o, --output           Save the report locally in a file (disabled by default)
+    -o, --output           Save report to file (disabled by default)
     -p, --production       Only check production (disabled by default)
     -r, --registry         Certified modules registry (defaults to "")
+    -s, --svg              Formats the report in SVG (disabled by default)
     -t, --token            Token for registry authentication (defaults to "")
     -v, --version          Output the version number

+  Additional Help

+    Add -h to the 'config' or 'whitelist' commands for additional help concerning those commands.

+    nscm config -h
+    nscm whitelist -h
 ```

 ## `nscm report` (default)